There's a glimmer of hope for broader health coverage in Georgia, but also a good chance of a fizzle

 “We’re fixing to look at every facet of Medicaid expansion, and if it makes sense, we’re going to do it,” Rep. Jason White, newly elected as Mississippi's House speaker, said last week.

-But Robin Rudowitz, a KFF vice president who directs the foundation's program on Medicaid and the uninsured, said there's little movement in other states.
+But Robin Rudowitz, a KFF vice president who directs the nonprofit group's program on Medicaid and the uninsured, said there's little movement in other states.
 In Kansas for example, Republican lawmakers are spurning Democratic Gov. Laura Kelly's pro-expansion campaign of events with business leaders, hospital administrators and health advocates.

 Kelly argued in a recent interview that she’s addressed every Republican argument opposing expansion and “there really, truly is no good reason" not to act.